svanderbleek/facebook-db/README.md

-# Twitter DB
+# Facebook DB

-*The Dumbest Thing I've Ever Done*
+*Not The Dumbest Thing I've Ever Done*

-Use a private Twitter account for your database.
-I mean don't.
-But this will let you do it.
-Kind of!
+Use a FB account for your database.
+I mean do it.
+This will let you do it.

-## Usage (don't)
+## Usage (do)

-This doesn't even really work.
-Look at the source for a thing that kind of works.
-Also don't use this because you'll get your twitter account taken away from you and no one wants that.
+This really works.
+Look at the source for a thing that works.
+Also use this because you'll get your FB account taken away from you.

-    client = TwitterDB::Client.new
+    client = FacebookDB::Client.new

     # Save something
     id = client.insert "Sup y'all"